 Learning a language from locals is a great practice.
 You can mutually exchange languages, cultures, and more.
-Locals can show you some cool facts of town, how to use buses/trains or how to order food in their language.
+In addition, locals can show you some cool facts about the town, how to use buses/trains or how to order food in their language.

 Watch films or do anything to use the language

-If you don’t like movies, watch cooking shows, travel programs, or any fields that you’re interested in.
+If you don’t like movies, watch cooking shows, travel programs, or any fields you’re interested in.

 When you have certain knowledge, try to read children’s books or newspapers in the local language to broaden your vocabulary and improve your reading skills.

 Get your dictionary and journal ready with you.
-Search and write down new words that you don’t know, and try to memorize it afterward.
+Search and write down new words that you don’t know, and try to memorize them afterward.

-You should start with a short paragraph, and then extend more day by day.
+It would be best if you started with a short paragraph and then extend more day by day.

 More tips to learn a language while living abroad